• CUWB v5.0

 • 2 or more tags

-• Anchor mounting hardware appropriate for the demo location
+• Anchor mounting hardware appropriate for the system location

 • Ethernet cables of appropriate lengths